ElectricRCAircraftGuy/BrosTrendWifiAdapterSoftware/README.md

     sudo ip link set wlan0 down
     ```
 1. Now plug in your BrosTrend external adapter.
 Optionally run `iwconfig` again to see what it is called, just for informational/awareness purposes.
 Mine showed `wlx4401bb9e35a8` one time, for some reason, but now just shows `wlan1`.
 1. Click the top-right corner of your screen in Ubuntu to open the drop-down menu to connect to WiFi.
 Connect with the external adapter.
 It's hard to tell which adapter is which, as it will show both adapters, but the external one should show networks available since it is NOT disabled, while the internal one should show nothing.
 You may have to play around with it, possibly unplugging the external one and plugging it back in again.
 Just run `iwconfig` and/or unplug the external adapter and run it again to see what's going on with the two adapters if needed, and disable/re-enable the internal one as required.
-You may have to wait a minute or so for the network list for the new adapter to be populated as you try to connect it to a network, **or, if you have issues reconnecting after messing with which adapter you are trying to use to connect, just reboot your computer.** I'm not entirely sure, but **it _may_ be that if your `iwconfig` shows the external adapter as `wlan1` or similar instead of `wlx4401bb9e35a8`, then you need to reboot to fix the error** (and re-disable the internal WiFi adapter again too, if necessary, after the reboot).
+You may have to wait a minute or so for the network list for the new adapter to be populated as you try to connect it to a network, **or, if you have issues reconnecting after messing with which adapter you are trying to use to connect, just reboot your computer.** I'm not entirely sure, but **it _may_ be that if your `iwconfig` shows the external adapter as `wlan1` or similar instead of `wlx4401bb9e35a8`, then you need to reboot to fix the error** (and re-disable the internal WiFi adapter again too, if necessary, after the reboot). **Update: it is also worth messing around inside the "Advanced Network Configuration" GUI via `nm-connection-editor` to see if you can get a non-functioning adapter working there.
+See also the notes from BrosTrend/TrendTech about this tool, which they emailed me, below.**
 1. If you ever need to turn the internal WiFi adapter back on, you can do it with:
     ```bash
     sudo ip link set wlan0 up